For those wishing to do a household assessment, scroll down to the Documents section.

 Savings from those energy efficiency measures will be used to "pay it forward."
 Congregations are asked to return the $500 incentive to GINI within one year so we can jump-start another congregation/organization.

-Four churches in the TriCities have received incentives from GINI's "Cool Congregations" project so far.
-St. John's Episcopal Church, St. Mary's Catholic Parish, Munsey Memorial United Methodist Church, and Holston Valley Unitarian Universalist Church in Gray have implemented strategies and already returned their incentive money.
-This process enables GINI to jump-start even more faith groups in our area.
+Six churches in the TriCities have received incentives from GINI's "Cool Congregations" project so far.
+St. John's Episcopal Church, St. Mary's Catholic Parish, Munsey Memorial United Methodist Church, Holston Valley Unitarian Universalist Church in Gray, First Presbyterian Church Elizabethton, and Hopwood Memorial Christian Church have implemented strategies and already returned their incentive money, enabling GINI to offer the incentive to other organizations upon request.

-Application Instructions for GINI's "Cool Congregations" project provide the details of participation.
+Application Instructions for GINI's "Greening Grant" project provide the details of participation.

 Energy and Environmental Assessments

-The Green Interfaith Network offers an on-site energy and environmental assessment of a congregation's or non-profit's physical plant.
-Within a few weeks of completing the on-site review, GINI's comprehensive report outlines possible energy conservation activities.
-In return for the free on-site energy assessment, GINI requests that the organization review the report and put together an action plan to implement one or more recommendations to save energy and conserve natural resources.
-This constitutes an application for the $500 incentive.
-If the organization accepts the incentive, GINI requests that the $500 be returned within one year, based on the realized cost savings, so GINI can offer support to other congregations in our region.
+The Green Interfaith Network offers a free "green audit" -- an on-site energy and environmental assessment -- of a congregation's or not-for-profit's physical plant.
+Within a few weeks of completing the on-site review, GINI's comprehensive report outlines possible energy and other conservation strategies.
+In return for the free green audit, GINI requests that the organization review the report and draft an action plan to implement one or more recommendations to save energy and conserve natural resources.
+That action plan can be returned with an application for the $500 incentive.
+If the organization accepts the incentive, GINI requests that the $500 be returned within one year, based on the realized cost savings, so GINI can offer support to other congregations and organizations in our region.

 If you would like to learn more, please contact us!